Skip to main content

 If you have read it previously, it might be worth reading again to brush up on your skills.
 It’s always good to improve (some call this “growth mindset”).

-Sapiens, non-fiction #
+Sapiens, Non-Fiction #

 Sapiens by Yuval Noah Harari is a worthwhile and fascinating read.
 This one has been on everyone’s list for the last few years, and for good reason.
-I couldn’t pass up on an opportunity to add it to my list as well.
+I couldn’t pass up an opportunity to add it to my list as well.

 The book explores the history of humanity without being pretentious, overly pedantic, or forcing ideology.
 It’s always tough to find books about human history that aren’t full of opinions rather than facts.
 This one, in my opinion, mostly sticks to the facts and sets the BS aside.